Home » Training » Design Training Courses » Architectural Design 3-Day

 The interactive exercise of a simple functional design then continues, the aim being to both illustrate and exercise the basics of logical design with a practical example.

 A major, team-based workshop is then conducted.
-The workshop aims to give participants practical experience in exercising the basics of logical design.
+The workshop aims to give delegates practical experience in exercising the basics of logical design.
 This workshop also uses the system which was the focus of previous workshops.

 More elaborate forms of functional design involving behavior modeling are then considered, as is the use of simulation as a design/design verification tool.
-Representative software tools supporting physical and logical design are overviewed.
+Representative software tools supporting physical and logical design

 6. State-Based Design

-- state-based design – how to do it
+• State-based design – how to do it

-- Workshop 6 – a simple state-based design
+• Workshop 6 – a simple state-based design

-- relationship to object orientation
+• Relationship to object orientation

-- SysML, and alternative languages incorporating state-based modeling
+• SysML, and alternative languages incorporating state-based modeling

-- software tools supporting state-based design
+• Software tools supporting state-based design

-- pitfalls in state-based design
+• Pitfalls in state-based design

 State-based logic is one of the forms of logical architecture identified in Module 3.
 This module looks at the use of statecharts as a technique for logical design that allows for concurrency of states, and makes provision for hierarchy of states.
 This is opposed to State Transition Diagrams (STDs) that are simply directed graphs, with nodes denoting states, and arrows denoting transitions, delivering flat, two-dimensional state diagrams which quickly becomes chaotic for complex, dynamic behavior.